 Purpose of the survey The purpose of this survey is to gather requirements information for a Digital Pass Wallet application, that I am developing as part of my final year Computer Science project.
 This information will be used to create requirements documentation that will be followed during the creation of the app.
 It will also be used to, if necessary, restructure the project plan to accommodate any suggested features and features deemed important by you.

 Description of the application The Digital Pass Wallet will be an Android application used to store and manage digital passes.
 Passes include things such as event tickets, boarding cards, loyalty cards and more.
-If you use an iOS device you have probably used Apple Wallet and if you have used an Android device you might have used a similar application.
+If you use an iOS device you have probably used Apple Wallet and if you have used an Android device you might have used a similar application such as WalletPasses or Pass2U Wallet.
 This is the sort of application this project aims to recreate and improve upon.

 What you need to know This survey is completely anonymous and none of your personal information will be recorded or stored.
 The data acquired from this survey will be used during the creation of the app and will be included in the final report for this project.
 The report may be made available to future students for the benefit of their education.

 It is entirely up to you if you want to participate.
-If you at any point decide not to take this survey just leave the page and your answers will not be recorded.
+To give your consent to participate you need to press the “begin” button below.
+If you at any point decide not to take this survey just leave this page.

-This study is approved by the CIS Departmental Ethics Committee at the University of Strathclyde and if there are any concerns you should contact the Departmental Ethics Committee using enquiries@cis.strath.ac.uk
+This study is approved by the CIS Departmental Ethics Committee at the University of Strathclyde and if there are any concerns you should contact the Departmental Ethics Committee using ethics@cis.strath.ac.uk

 The ethics approval number is: [insert number here]

+The supervisor for this project is Dr Sotirios Terzis.
+You can contact him at sotirios.terzis@strath.ac.uk

 If you have any issues taking this survey or any questions regarding its content, please feel free to contact me at diyan.komitov@gmail.com